Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Secret of the Polyglot.md

 That's it!
 We found the flag! ...or is it?
 It seems like only half the flag is present in the PNG file.

+>[!question] Recall
->[!question] Recall that there were characters inside the pdf file earlier, with a closing curly brace `}` at the end!
+>There were characters inside the pdf file earlier, with a closing curly brace `}` at the end!
 Could that be the other half of the flag?

 Upon further inspection, it seems like the contents of both the `.pdf` and `.png` files combine to form the flag.
-Joining both of them together, we can get the flag.
+Joining both of them together will allow us to get the flag.